At the Governor's Academy for Engineering Studies, we think that math is beautiful, essential, practical, and fun.

 Calling all mathletes, engineers, scientists, and STEM teachers!
 Calling all math students and statisticians!
 (Yes, you!)
 Put down those calculators and tech gadgets, and get ready to celebrate!

 Celebrate the Math Constant Whose Fun Never Ends

 Whether you're a math nerd or a wannabe, March 14 is our day.
 It's the time when those of us who dance in the transcendent, resplendent beauty of numbers unite to celebrate our irrational love of pi.

-Yes, pi (π) — that funny looking Greek letter that represents the ratio of a circle's circumference to its diameter.
-No matter how large or small a circle is, you can divide the distance around it by the distance across and get the same cool number.
+Yes, pi (π) — that funny-looking Greek letter that represents the ratio of a circle's circumference to its diameter.
+No matter how large or small a circle is, you can divide the distance around it by the distance across it and get the same cool number.
 Mindbending, huh?
 (Let's take a moment.)